 - Seasonings: To add flavor to the dish use ½ teaspoon each of cumin, cinnamon, smoked paprika, and garlic powder, along with ¼ teaspoon of salt.

 - Tomato: Next you will need ¼ cup of finely diced tomato.
-You can use roma, beefsteak, cherry, grape, you name it!
+You can use roma, beefsteak, cherry, grape, or any type of tomato you have on hand!
 Tomatoes are another great antioxidant source, and they provide lots of Vitamin C too!
 Who says you can only get Vitamin C from citrus fruits?!

 - Parsley: Finally, finish off the potato filling with ¼ cup of chopped fresh parsley.
 This herb is often overlooked as a source of nutrients, but it’s actually full of ’em!
 Think Vitamins A and K.